chidi150c/coinbase/prompt4A.md

 Any live-trading change must include explicit safety callout and revert instructions.

 Goal:
-Extend the bot safely and incrementally while implementing this phase, without repeating or replacing the existing foundation.
+Extend the bot safely and incrementally while implementing this Phase, without repeating or replacing the existing foundation.